ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 The average hash chain length both for successfull match and unsuccessful match determines effectiveness of dynamic liner's hash algorithms design.

-symbol relocation process can be delayed to some later time when the symbol is actually used.
+Symbol relocation process may be delayed to some later time when a symbol is actually used.
 This is called *lazy relocation process*.
-Use *-z now* linker option to cancell it.
+Using *-z now* linker option can cancell it.
 [This paper](https://cseweb.ucsd.edu/~gbournou/CSE131/the_inside_story_on_shared_libraries_and_dynamic_loading.pdf)
-introduces some debug skils for solving load dependencies.
+introduces some debug skils about load dependencies errors.
 Some of them are very interesting.

+## gdb debuger
+A debuger is an important tool to analyse runtime errors.
+Compared with MSVC debuger, I found gdb is not so friendly.

+- browser source code quickly.
+- set breakpoints quickly.
+- display complex object clearly.
+- eximamine memory friendly.

+Only meeting above requirements, a debuger is a good debuger.

 ### reference
 - [Detailed core pattern setting](http://man7.org/linux/man-pages/man5/core.5.html)